-This article describes how to implement Userlane for the self-hosting version.
+This article describes how to implement Userlane for the self-hosting version which allows you to

-The zip file’s size is less than 10MB, which allows a quick download and easy forwarding e.g. via email.
-You can send it to your developers along with this article.
+2. The package size is under 10MB, facilitating quick download and easy forwarding via email to your developers.

 1. Unzip and save the zip file